 I ran into one issue of ingredient ambiguity.
 I don’t know for sure what they meant when they required red pepper (later referred to as pimento).
 I am pretty sure they weren’t talking about the pickled mild cherry peppers that get stuffed into olives.
 In fact, the small dosage strongly implies that the intention was to use a powdered ingredient.
 Following the Creole-Spanish connection again, they could be referring to pimentón (similar to smoked paprika) or pimientos (sweet bell peppers).
 I went with Smoked Paprika, but do what you like.
 No Creole ever scorned smoking; so even if this isn’t canonical it’s still good.

 What else changed?
 (1) I increased the salt.
 (2) Instead of mixing lean pork and fatty pork, I just use our standard 70/30 ground pork.
 But extra fat wouldn’t hurt.
 (3) I’m using cayenne that probably isn’t as hot intended.
 Rachel and I love spicy food, but the kids are only coming around to it slowly, so we need to increment the heat in imperceptible steps.
 (4) I added beer.
 You don’t need it, but all sausage benefits from some kind of booze.
-One for the sausage, one for the sausage maker.
 A friend joked with us that whenever she reads online recipes, she sees comments that say “I made this recipe, only I substituted x and y and z“.
 By the time the substitutions are all listed, there isn’t anything left from the original.
 Well, maybe mea culpa for that meme.
 But I still think this is consonant with the original recipe.

 10 pounds ground pork